Skip to content

 182. Progress on commitment to ethical conduct and prohibition of corruption?

-The company reports that it provides e-learning courses for employees' training, assesses operations related to corruption on a yearly basis by initiating a dedicated anti-corruption risk assessment, and has achieved zero confirmed incidents of corruption in 2022.
+The company reports that it offers e-learning courses for employee training, conducts annual anti-corruption risk assessments of its operations, and reported zero confirmed incidents of corruption in 2023.

 • N